a11smiles/GitSync/README.md

         ado: '${{ secrets.ADO_CONFIG }}'
     ```

 That's it!
-Now your mappings in the environment variable will _override_ any mappings provided in the JSON configuration file.
+Now your mappings in the GitHub secret provided through the input variable will _override_ any mappings provided in the JSON configuration file.

 > **NOTE:** May sure you save the secret's content/configuration somewhere.
 As you know, if you needed to update the configuration later, you would need to re-type everything as the secret isn't exposed when editing.